JAPANESE MUSIC SCHOLAR

 T: +61 3 9925 3789

 Dr Shelley Brunt is a Senior Lecturer in the Music Industry program at RMIT University, Melbourne.
 As a popular music ethnomusicologist, Shelley focuses on ethnographic approaches to music and has a particular interest in Japan’s popular music world.
 One of her long-running research projects is an examination of identity, community and nationalism in the annual NHK Red and White Song Contest (Kouhaku uta gassen紅白歌合戦) – a live television program that can be loosely described as “Japan’s Eurovision Song Contest”.
-Shelley has conducted fieldwork backstage at the event in Tokyo on numerous occasions since 2000, including 2013-14 when she was a recipient of the Japan Foundation Japanese Studies Fellowship.
+Shelley has conducted fieldwork backstage at the event in Tokyo on numerous occasions since 2000, including 2013-14 and 2019-2020 as a two-time recipient of the Japan Foundation Japanese Studies Fellowship.
 A recent publication on the contest can be found in the book Made in Japan: Studies in Japanese Popular Music (Routledge, 2015).

 Shelley is an experienced public speaker on Japanese popular music topics and is available for English language media commentary, seminars and other engagements.
 She has presented talks in Japan at Tokyo University of the Arts (Tōkyō Geijutsu Daigaku), Kyoto Seika University (Kyōto Seika Daigaku), Hosei University Research Centre for Intercultural Studies in Tokyo, and Kansai University in Osaka.
 More locally, she has presented a seminar on the genre enka for The Japan Foundation, Sydney, and from 2008-2011 served as a regular on-air presenter and ‘world music’ industry commentator for the Radio New Zealand Concert network.
 Her research about Japanese popular music has been quoted in international media outlets such as the arts section of The Financial Times, and she was profiled in a special Japanese television program about the 60th edition of the Red and White Song Contest.